DeSantis appointees begin reshaping Disney World's district

 Last month, the new DeSantis-appointees claimed their Disney-controlled predecessors pulled a fast one by stripping the new board of most powers and giving Disney control over design and construction at the theme park resort before the new members could take their seats.

+At Wednesday's meeting, Garcia said the new supervisors last week discovered another “11th-hour agreement” between Disney and the previous supervisors that allows the company to set its own utility rates.

-DeSantis and state lawmakers at a news conference on Monday ratcheted up the pressure even further, proposing upcoming legislation which would require state inspections of Disney rides, an unprecedented move since Florida's largest theme park operators have been able to conduct their own inspections.
-The lawmakers also planned to consider a measure that would revoke the agreement between previous the board supervisors and Disney.
+DeSantis and state lawmakers ratcheted up the pressure on Disney on Monday by proposing upcoming legislation that would require state inspections of Disney rides, which would be an unprecedented move since Florida's largest theme park operators have been able to conduct their own inspections.
+The lawmakers also plan to consider legislation that would revoke the agreements between the previous board supervisors and Disney.

 Disney has said all agreements made with the previous board were legal and approved in a public forum.